 The Baytree Careers Policy outlines how the school Careers Programme is designed to equip young people with the confidence and skills needed to prepare them for their future, which may include further/higher education and employment.
 Our curriculum provides young people with opportunities to learn essential skills and enhance personal characteristics such as social skills, communication, independence and self-help.
 Our learners will achieve personalised positive career outcomes such as identifying and choosing appropriate colleges and FE courses, developing independent living skills, supported internships and work placements.

-Baytree School Careers Programme follows the recommendations outlined in the Gatsby Benchmarks.
+The programme follows the recommendations outlined in the Gatsby Benchmarks.
 We aim to meet these in full by 2020 and use the SEND toolkit to ensure provision for our young people aligns with the high standards of personal provision outlined within our curriculum.

 All young people at Baytree School in years 8-13 receive careers support that: